fastly/terraform-provider-fastly/docs/resources/alert.md

 - `threshold` (Number) Threshold used to alert.
 - `type` (String) Type of strategy to use to evaluate.
 One of: `above_threshold`, `below_threshold`.

+Optional:

+- `ignore_below` (Number) Floor noise that can be configured to ignore data points that are below this threshold.

 <a id="nestedblock--dimensions"></a>
 ### Nested Schema for `dimensions`